RusherDevelopment/rusherhack-plugins/README.md

 ## Contribute

 If you have a RusherHacks plugin you'd like to add to this list, please submit a pull request with the plugin details!
-For more detailed instructions on how to contribute, please see our [Contributing Guide](./CONTRIBUTING.md).
+For more detailed instructions on how to contribute, please see the [Contributing Guide](./CONTRIBUTING.md).